-Enix Brewing Company is set to open in late July in the former Levine Brothers Hardware building on Eighth Avenue in Homestead.
-The business will feature 12 rotating taps, an extensive wine list and full bar, an outdoor beer garden, a second-floor bowling alley and a wood-fired oven churning out Mediterranean-inspired cuisine.
+Enix Brewing Company opened last August in the former Levine Brothers Hardware building on Eighth Avenue in Homestead.
+The business features 12 rotating taps, an extensive wine list and full bar, an outdoor beer garden, a second-floor bowling alley and a wood-fired oven churning out Mediterranean-inspired cuisine.

-In the 1930s, Rodriguez’s grandfather emigrated to the U.S. from Spain, where he grew up on Enix Street.
+In the 1930s, master brewer David Rodriguez’s grandfather emigrated to the U.S. from Spain, where he grew up on Enix Street.
 The family now runs A.M.
 Rodriguez Associates, Inc., a company with offices in Pittsburgh and Akron, Ohio, that develops and manages affordable housing communities and commercial spaces.

 They saw potential in the old hardware store located along a busy thoroughfare.